The Via Alpina East10 Days & 9 Nights

 Zurich is the biggest city in Switzerland yet despite this, it is compact and easily navigable on foot.
 The city is home to many important museums like the Swiss National Museum and the Kunsthaus.
 If museums aren’t your thing, take a wander down to the picturesque Zurichsee with an ice-cream and watch the world go by.

-The Hotel Montana is nestled in the quiet Weisstannen valley.
-A warm welcome awaits from the friendly service team.
+A warm welcome awaits from the friendly service team at Hotel Montana.
 Recently renovated, rooms are modern, spacious and comfortable.
 Dinner is a real treat with some fine Swiss specialties on offer.

 All rooms are fitted with private bath or shower, toilet, hairdryer, telephone with own number, cable colour TV, wireless internet or wired high-speed internet connection free of charge, radio, safe and mini-bar.